paritytrading/nassau/README.md

   [Wiki]: https://github.com/paritytrading/nassau/wiki/

-Besides the library, Nassau contains the following applications:
+Besides the core library, Nassau contains the following libraries:

+- [**Utilities**](nassau-util) contains utility methods for working with NASDAQ transport protocols.

+In addition, Nassau contains the following applications:

 - [**BinaryFILE Recorder**](nassau-binaryfile-recorder) listens to a
   MoldUDP64 session and writes received messages to a BinaryFILE file.